 ABPA – Allergic Broncho-Pulmonary Aspergillosis

-Allergic broncho-pulmonary aspergillosis is a condition where the patient develops an allergy to the spores of Aspergillus moulds.
-Predominantly it affects asthma patients, but also those with cystic fibrosis and bronchiectasis.
+Allergic broncho-pulmonary aspergillosis is a condition that causes the patient to develop an allergic response to the spores of Aspergillus moulds.
+ABPA is predominantly found in patients with asthma, although this is not always the case.
+However, the condition can also affect those with cystic fibrosis and bronchiectasis.

 There is as yet no complete cure for ABPA, so it is managed using steroids and antifungals in order to avoid any lung damage occurring.
 The fungus takes up residence in the lungs and grows in the air spaces deep within.
 The fungus does not invade the lung tissue itself (it is non-invasive) but sets up a permanent source for irritation and allergic reaction.